 – The need for Mitigation Strategies – Ignition source prevention.

-– FRS – Flammability Reduction Systems when installed: reason for their presence, their effects, the hazards of an FRS using nitrogen for maintenance, safety precautions in maintenance/working with an FRS.
+– FRS – Flammability Reduction Systems when installed: the reason for their presence, their effects, the hazards of an FRS using nitrogen for maintenance, safety precautions in a maintenance/working with an FRS.

 – Recording & Reporting – The Link to SMS Recording measures and results of inspections.

 Phase 1 only: The Quality Manager and Quality Personnel.

 Phase 1 + Phase 2 + Continuation training: Personnel of the M.A.
 Subpart G organization involved in the management and review of the continuing airworthiness of applicable aircraft

 Phase 1 only – Persons representing the maintenance management structure of the organization, the Quality Manager, and the staff required to quality monitor the organization.

 Phase 1 + Phase 2 + Continuation training: Personnel of Part 145 approved maintenance organization required to plan, perform, supervise, inspect and certify the maintenance of aircraft and fuel system components of applicable aircraft.

 The objectives of the course are: